Jaapze/marker-finder/README.md

 __data__ : Data for the markers on the map (json, or url to a json file)

 	data : '../data/data.json'

-	data : {
+	// OR YOU CAN USE DIRECT JSON DATA data : {
 			"power_stations": [{
 				"icon": "assets/img/gas_icon.svg",